Federal Agency for Child and Youth Protection in the Media: Legal consequences

 Indexed content of lists A and C can, however, be advertised and sold to adults on the Internet, if it is technically ensured that minors do not have access to the content (closed user groups).
 Media on lists B and D may be disseminated under the aforementioned conditions, however, they should not be distributed through broadcasting system, including the Internet.

 It is a matter of dispute whether criticism or discussion of indexed works is allowed in works that are accessible to young people.
-Public prosecutors have not been unanimous in this regard, but publishers tend to lean on the side of safety, for example, in the German version of Marc Saltzman's Game Design: Secret of the Sages, the titles of indexed games were replaced by random strings matching only their first letters and lengths.
+Public prosecutors have not been unanimous in this regard, but publishers tend to lean on the side of safety.
+For example, in the German version of Marc Saltzman's Game Design: Secret of the Sages, the titles of indexed games were replaced by random strings matching only their first letters and lengths.

-Pornographic content on the Internet is legal only if technical measures prohibit minors from getting access to the object (AVS = Age Verification System or Adult-Check-System).
+Pornographic content on the Internet is legal only if technical measures, such as an Age Verification System or an Adult-Check-System, prevent minors from accessing it.

 Criticism

-The BPjM has drawn criticism for de facto censorship, paternalism and restricting the freedom of speech and of the press on the following grounds:
+The BzKJ has drawn criticism for what some see as de facto censorship, paternalism and restricting the freedom of speech and of the press on the following grounds: